An Introduction or maybe an explanation

 The project started with a book I read for the original presentation.
 The book is Where Mathematics Comes From by Lakoff and Nunez (2000).

-As time went on, I ended up with a few problems with this book.
+with this book.
 I felt like the authors had jumped past a few basics by going to more advanced mathematics.
 Why weren't they talking about the maths, like Euclidean geometry, that are the oldest and most basic?
 I was starting to feel as if the act of communicating math was being confused with the act of doing math.
 And finally, after a lot of reading, I was feeling as if one of the authors was trying to be all things to all areas of psychology.
 On top of all of this, the authors said that there were studies proving their claims, but I wasn't finding the studies.
-At least not specifically in relation to mathematics.
+At least not specifically in relation to mathematics.So when it came time to present a proposal for a study, I decided to choose one of the ideas from this book and see if I could "prove" it.
+Because I love Cantor's transfinite sets, I chose a piece of their ideas on how we conceptualize sets.

 And that's my story.
 Next time I'll explain the ideas behind sets a la Lakoff and Nunez.